 FCS Financial is a cooperative organization dedicated to our members and their rural communities.
 We remain financially strong and serve as a local resource vested in our member’s past, present and future

-In December 2016, FCS Financial’s Board of Directors made a Patronage Declaration that will return more than $12.5 million to member-owners in cash patronage for the 2016 calendar year.
+In December 2017, FCS Financial’s Board of Directors made a Patronage Declaration that will return more than $22 million to member-owners in cash patronage for the 2017 calendar year.
 The patronage program allows our member-owners to share in the success of the association.
-Since 2006, we have returned more than $73 million to our member-owners.
+Since 2006, we have returned nearly $95 million to our member-owners.

 Frequently Asked Questions